Age-Old Wisdom meets Modern Tools

 - One old Vermonter we knew always packed his tree stand with well-watered soil and planted the tree in the mixture.
 The soil should be kept wet.

-- Some people add aspirin or sugar to the water; we can’t say whether either helps.
+- Some people add aspirin, Sprite, or sugar to the water; we can’t say whether these actually help.
 Again, water is the vital element.

 - See more advice for keeping your Christmas tree fresh.

 10 Ways to Recyle a Real Christmas Tree

 Live biodegradble Christmas trees can be turned into mulch.
 Most cities have recycling events or even curbside pickup during the weeks after Christmas.
 All you do is donate the tree and they’ll shred it down to natural mulch to take home and use in your garden.
 Check with your city government on tree pickup or dropoff.

 Besides curbside pick up, there are many DIY ways to recyle a tree.